jayeshmahapatra/triton-fastapi-docker/triton/README.md

 ## Model Configuration

 Within each model folder in the `model_repository`, there is a `config.pbtxt` file that contains the configuration details for the model.
-It specifies information such as the input and output tensor shapes, whether the model runs on CPU or GPU, and the number of parallel instances of the model to load.
+It specifies information like:
+- The input and output tensor shapes
+- Whether the model runs on CPU or GPU
+- The number of parallel instances of the model to load.

 The file path for the model configuration is as follows: